gajus/gitdown/.gitdown/README.md

 Gitdown is a markdown preprocessor for Github.
 It is a tool to help to maintain the documentation.
 Gitdown is designed to be run using either of the build systems, such as [Gulp](http://gulpjs.com/) or [Grunt](http://gruntjs.com/).

-Is there anything that Gitdown can do better to streamline the documentation maintenance?
+What can Gitdown do better to streamline the documentation maintenance?
 [Raise an issue](https://github.com/gajus/gitdown/issues).

 ## Usage